-Through the Forest Class where kindergarten and nursery school children learn the preciousness of forests and nature, the Listening and Writing Koshien where high school students learn the wisdom and lives of masters on the forests, seas, and rivers in Japan and give thought to a sustainable society, and the project for the Development of Forests for the Future of Children where children plant trees that will become the symbol of the community and engage in Community-based woodland conservation activities, we provide environmental education programs designed to learn about forests at firsthand, learn from them, and protect them.
+FamilyMart supports the National Land Afforestation Promotion Organization.
+Specifically, through the Forest Class where kindergarten and nursery school children learn the preciousness of forests and nature, the Listening and Writing Koshien where high school students learn the wisdom and lives of masters on the forests, seas, and rivers in Japan and give thought to a sustainable society, and the project for the Development of Forests for the Future of Children where children plant trees that will become the symbol of the community and engage in Community-based woodland conservation activities, we provide environmental education programs designed to learn about forests at firsthand, learn from them, and protect them.